Procsiab/caddy-container/README.md

 you can use the `docker-compose restart` command.

-The Caddyfile and the secrets in the secrets.env file are built to allow a user to quickly set up his Cloudflare DNS routing with the Caddy proxy container.
+The Caddyfile and the secrets in the secrets.env file are built to allow a user to quickly set up his Cloudflare DNS routing to the Caddy proxy container.

 ----

 **WARNING**

-The default docker-compose.yml file will pull the `arm64` variant of the image: check the Docker Hub for the desired variant, or build it yourself for your target architecture and change the `image` statement in the compose file.
+The default docker-compose.yml file will pull the `latest-aarch64` variant of the
+image: check the Docker Hub for the desired variant, or build it yourself for your target architecture and change the `image` statement in the compose file.